ghc-proposals/ghc-proposals/proposals/0000-exception-backtraces.rst

 - Keep the migration costs as low as possible.
 I.e. most usages should work without any change.
-- Get a type checking error when the changed exception structure breaks existing code.
-(I.e. no silent changes in behaviour.)
+- Get a type checking error when the changed exception structure breaks existing code (i.e. no silent changes in behaviour.)

 The solution presented in this proposal has been agreed upon by all involved parties.